AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master.md

 ---
 title: Split database performance solution
-description: Read about the split database solution for Adobe Commerce and Magento Open source.
+description: Read about the split database solution for Adobe Commerce and Magento Open Source.
 ee_only: True
 ---